On holomorphic sector of higher-spin theory: Generating equations for the holomorphic sector

 where $\Lambda_0$ is given by \eqref{L0}.
 Let us summarize its main features. \begin{itemize} \item The system makes sense as the higher-spin generating if $W\in {\mathbf{C}}^{0}$ only, which will be shown to take place at least in perturbations.
 Outside that class either some star products are ill-defined or $C$ can not be $z$ -- independent.
 Most spectacular is a peculiar $z$ -- dependence via Klein form $\gga$ that shows up on the right hand side \eqref{Ceq} for any $W\in {\mathbf{C}}^{0}$.
 This makes $\Lambda_0$ from \eqref{L0} a unique object playing a distinguished role in the whole construction.
 Recall also that ${\mathbf{C}}^{0}$ contains all $z$ -- independent functions.

-\item As different from the standard Vasiliev system \eqref{h1}-\eqref{h5}, where \eqref{eq2} is reached via the $B$ - module, eq. \eqref{Lambdaeq} is so restrictive that constrains zero-form vertices in \eqref{Ceq} leaving no room for $C$ -- corrections typically stored in $B$.
-This happens because the right hand side of \eqref{Lambdaeq} is the only meaningful ${\mathbf{C}}^{2}$ -- expression that one can write down modulo field redefinition $C\to f(C)$.
+\item As different from the standard Vasiliev system \eqref{h1}-\eqref{h5}, where \eqref{eq2} is reached via the $B$ - module, eq. \eqref{Lambdaeq} is so restrictive that constrains the zero-form vertices in \eqref{Ceq} leaving no room for any $C$ -- corrections typically stored in $B$.
+This happens because the right hand side of \eqref{Lambdaeq} is the only meaningful ${\mathbf{C}}^{2}$ -- expression that one can write down modulo field redefinition $C\to f(C)$, provided the Klein two-form $\gga$ is kept field independent.

-Another comment is while $z$ -- independence of vertices \eqref{eq2} follows from $z$ -- independence of \eqref{h2} within the Vasiliev framework, in our case we should set $C$ that appears in \eqref{Lambdaeq} and \eqref{Ceq} to be $z$ -- independent in the first place.
+Another comment is while the $z$ -- independence of vertices \eqref{eq2} follows from the $z$ -- independence of \eqref{h2} within the Vasiliev framework, in our case we should set $C$ that appears in \eqref{Lambdaeq} and \eqref{Ceq} to be $z$ -- independent in the first place.
 This choice might have been inconsistent with the actual dynamics governed by the equations, but turns out to be perfectly fine with it due to \eqref{awe}.